endoflife-date/endoflife.date/products/muleruntime.md

 Each release gets:

 - Standard Support for 12 months after a new Minor version is released.
-The latest minor release from the previous major version will continue to get standard support for atleast 3 years from the release date of the new Major Version.
+The latest minor release from the previous major version will continue to get standard support for at least 3 years from the release date of the new Major Version.
 - Extended Support for an additional 12 months (2-3 years for older releases) after Standard Support ends.
 - Extended Support versions are only available on CloudHub for applications already deployed on it.